The costs of destitution

 In December 2018, we published a report showing how the 28-day move-on period often leaves people facing extreme poverty and homelessness.
 Through it, we recommended that the move-on period should be extended to at least 56 days.

 We then commissioned the Centre for the Analysis of Social Exclusion at the London School of Economics and Political Science (LSE) to build on this research.
-They have now done a cost-benefit analysis of extending the move-on period to 56 days.
+They did a cost-benefit analysis of extending the move-on period to 56 days.

-Our latest report, The costs of destitution, shares the LSE’s analysis.
+Our report, The costs of destitution, shares the LSE’s analysis.
 It concludes that giving refugees four additional weeks of support by extending the move-on period to 56 days could result in net annual benefits of between £4 million and £7 million to the UK.
+This was based on figures from the asylum system in 2020 and the savings are likely to be greater in 2024 due to the size of the asylum backlog and the number of people being granted refugee status.

 What’s wrong with the move-on period?